 - There is SO much to know.
 HOW do I go about revising?!

 I remember that first day I set about focused revision for the AKT.
 I felt hopelessly overwhelmed which made that day and the next few days after that really unproductive.
 What you need to remember is the AKT tests 80% clinical medicine, 10% evidence based medicine and 10% organisation/management/ethics.
-The pass mark is usually around 67%.
+The pass mark has ranged from 66% to as high as 72%, with a mean just under 70%.
 Therefore that 20% non-clinical section is key to passing!
 It is much easier to increase your score in these areas than clinical medicine which is a vast topic.

 For me, the organisation and statistics section was a good place to start.
 Then I’d suggest making a list of the KEY COMMON clinical topics within each system to focus on.
 For example in cardiology, you may spend an evening understanding a few NICE CKS guidelines: hypertension, angina and high cholesterol.
 A few days later mix it up by trying some questions on what you read.
 This highlights areas you know well and weaker areas that may need revising further.
 Mix up reading with questions to vary your learning and keep boredom at bay.